PROJECT

 © Getty Images/Ani_Ka, Getty Images/bgblue

-The National Tourist Boards of Germany, Austria, Switzerland and Sweden as well as 20 partners at the federal level are currently involved in the ODTA.
+The National Tourist Boards of Germany, Austria, Switzerland and Sweden and 20 partners at the federal level are currently involved in ODTA.

 Discussions on the expansion of ODTA are being held with tourism organizations of Great Britain, Belgium and France.

-Technical partners can be associated through a separate body.
+Technical partners can be associated via a separate committee.